tsackton/taelgar/People/Halflings/Enzo Brightwood.md

 ![[enzo-brightwood.png|right|400]]A skirmisher and scout.
 Young, to be on the road.
 Cousin of [[Adra Brightwood]].

 %% Meta 3rd  level rogue scout %%

+%% need to fix whereabouts; he is with Adra and Damien %%